-- (1) Time and a half will henceforth be paid for fireman called back to duty in emergency situations after completing their regular 60-hour week.
-It was estimated this will cost only some \$5,000 to \$10,000 a - (2) The 56-hour week for firemen will be given "The first consideration" in drawing up board salary raises in any departments.
+(1) Time and a half will henceforth be paid for fireman called back to duty in emergency situations after completing their regular 60-hour week.
+It was estimated this will cost only some \$5,000 to \$10,000 a year.

+board salary raises in any departments.